traefik/traefik/docs/getting-started/configuration-overview.md

 ## Available Configuration Options

 All the configuration options are documented in their related section.
-You can browse the available [features](../features/overview.md), the [providers](../providers/overview.md), or the [routing section](../routing/overview.md) to see them in action.
+You can browse the available features in the menu, the [providers](../providers/overview.md), or the [routing section](../routing/overview.md) to see them in action.